 - Address - An address is an alphanumeric string of letters and numbers that is unique to a wallet.
 It is what is used to route digital assets across the network to a particular destination.
 Different coins have unique address formats.

-There are a number of cryptocurrencies that exist, but some of the most common are:
+There are a number of digital assets that exist, but some of the most common are:

 - Bitcoin (BTC)

 - Ethereum (ETH)

 - Bitcoin Cash (BCH)